legendarycode3/ether-wallet-smart-contract/README.md

 #   💳 Ether Wallet Smart Contract

 ## Project Overview
-A Ether Wallet smart contract that allows candidates to be registered, votes to be cast.
-Where:
+A Ether Wallet smart contract that allows :
+* An authorized address to receive, holds, and also allows the owner to withdraw ETH .

 ## 📌 Features
 * ****Owner Authorization (onlyOwner modifier):**** A mechanism to restrict sensitive actions (like withdrawals) to the authorized user or set of users.